cholushkin/week-organizer/readme.md

  5...

  `r` - regenerate
- `c` - continue
+ `c` - continue to the next day
  `#x` - remove this task and never show again
  `#r` - regenerate task
+ `#f` - focus on task (or unfocus if task was previously focused)
 ```
-r - will regenrate entire day suggestion
+r - will regenerate entire day suggestion
-3x - will remove task 3 (#LNG language-swedish) from the csv file (lng.csv) and move it to history file (lng-history.csv)
+3x - will remove task 3 (#LNG language-swedish) from the csv file (lng.csv) and move it to history file (lng-history.csv).
+Task 3 will be regenerated
+3f - focus on `language-swedish` task.
+Add to focus.csv file (and remove from lng.csv).
+That mean next time the script generate tasks suggestion it will pick tasks from the focus.csv first.
+For example language-swedish task has `days = 2-3` which means #LNG slot (from stage)  from different days will be filled by this task.

 > Stage 3.
 Prints final week suggestion and save to csv.